-CalPERS for California examines CalPERS' investment portfolio as of fiscal year ending June 30, 2021.
-It describes the scale and breadth of CalPERS' investments in companies, properties, and projects in California and the additional benefits from CalPERS' private market investments.
-This report does not examine the financial performance of the investments.
+CalPERS for California examines CalPERS' investment portfolio as of the fiscal year ending June 30, 2022.
+It describes the scale and breadth of CalPERS' investments in companies, properties, and projects in California and the ancillary benefits from CalPERS' private market investments.
+This report does not examine the financial performance of these investments.

 The investment goal of CalPERS is to achieve an appropriate risk-adjusted return.
-All the investment decisions must be consistent with the fiduciary responsibility of CalPERS' Board of Administration.
+All investment decisions must be consistent with the fiduciary responsibility of CalPERS' Board of Administration and its duty to protect the financial security of its members.
 Like many other large institutional investors, CalPERS' portfolio is diversified among categories of investments, called "asset classes," to reduce the exposure to any one market risk and maximize the return on investment.
 CalPERS' investment decisions are guided by its Investment Beliefs and are made in accordance with various investment policies guiding strategic asset allocation and risk management.
 Currently, these policies do not explicitly direct investing into California.

-As the world's fifth-largest economy, the strength and diversity of California's economy offer a wide array of attractive investment opportunities for all investors.
+Poised to become the world's fourth-largest economy, the strength and diversity of California's economy offer a wide array of attractive investment opportunities for all investors.
 This dynamism is the primary driver for any investor seeking opportunities, and the location of an investment opportunity is one of many criteria used in weighing the financial merits of companies, properties, and projects.
-Investments in California that CalPERS staff, external managers and advisors select are the consequence of the investment portfolio management process.
+Investments in California that CalPERS staff, and external managers and advisors select are the consequence of the investment portfolio management process.
 CalPERS' exposure to local communities and the related benefits, like job creation, are highlighted in this report.

 This report offers a snapshot of California investments held by CalPERS and has been prepared by Tideline.
-The research methods in this report are fully documented in footnotes and the Research Methods and Analytical Assumptions appendix.
+The research methods in this report are fully documented in footnotes and the Research Methodology and Analytical Assumptions appendix.
 The difficulty of attributing ancillary benefits directly to any individual investment is especially notable, which explains why ancillary benefits associated with public market investments are excluded from this report.
 The report uses the most recent U.S. Census Bureau data available where appropriate.
-However, there are several instances where previous economic data series are used to avoid data heavily skewed by COVID-19's effects on employment and income.
-These methodological decisions are documented and explained in footnotes and the Research Methods and Analytical Assumptions appendix.
+Due to some identified methodological changes in the underlying economic data from year to year, all methodological decisions are documented and explained in footnotes and the Research Methodology and Analytical Assumptions appendix.

-&lt;sup>3 CalPERS Annual Comprehensive Financial Report, Fiscal Year Ended June 30, 2021.
+&lt;sup>3 CalPERS Annual Comprehensive Financial Report, Fiscal Year Ended June 30, 2022.